 Coffee and tea

 We serve coffee from the only faroese coffee roaster, Brell.
 Brell gets new coffee in every few weeks, and we get to taste our way through samples of all the varieties before we decide on what to choose.
 We do not know a lot about coffee, but we know what we like.
 So don’t expect a long talk about coffee, but rather a good cup of coffee, and maybe, a long talk about something else.

-Our tea we by from a small tea-shop in Lund in Sweden – since there is no tea shop in the Faroe Islands, and a few of us lived/live in Lund while studying.
-We have regular black assam, earl grey, green tea with jasmine, a smoked black tea and sometimes Anna Malan will go out picking nettles for nettle-tea, or even making a special women’s blend from local herbs.
+Our tea we buy from a small tea-shop in Lund in Sweden – since there is no tea shop in the Faroe Islands, and a few of us lived/live in Lund while studying.
+We have regular black assam, earl grey, green tea with jasmine, a smoked black tea and sometimes I will go out picking nettles for nettle-tea, or even make a special women’s blend from local herbs.

 We make our own rhubarb-syrup that we use for sparkling rhubarbs-drinks, both as lemonade or in a cocktail.
 All of our dinner parties start with a rhubarb cocktail.
-We do also have soda, wine, beer and hot/cold chocolate.
+We do also have soda, wine (mostly natural wines – and the selection changes as we ‘drink ‘our way through the summer), beer, irish coffee and hot/cold chocolate.

 We also love making (and drinking) Gin&Tonics – come join us.